 Ko Lipe is a small, splendid island in Thailand known for its fine sandy beaches and coral-rich waters.
 With a tranquil atmosphere, pristine wildlife, and top diving sites, Ko Lipe is an unmatched tropical destination and a perfect spot for nature lovers.

 Ko Lipe has three main beaches and some other smaller or private ones.
 The largest and main beach is Pattaya Beach, a sheltered bay with powdery sand and shallow, pristine water.
 The second largest beach is Sunrise Beach, quieter and less crowded than Pattaya.
 It is an excellent spot for snorkelling around the two tiny islands, Koh Kra and Koh Usen.
-Further away and quieter is Sunset Beach, a small, secluded bay great for watching sunsets, as the name suggests.
+Sunset Beach is further away and more peaceful.
+As the name suggests, it is a small, secluded bay great for watching sunsets.

 Besides the beautiful beaches, Ko Lipe offers some unmatched diving sites.
 With fantastic coral reefs and tropical fish species, Ko Lipe has an immense diversity of marine life.